 Accelera

 Accelera is an Indonesian tire brand that’s been around since 1996.
-The brand is marketed as a producer of high-quality radial tires.
+The brand is marketed as a producer of top-quality radial tires.
 Unfortunately, performance rankings from TyreReviews show even its most popular PHI tire performed poorly, landing in 152nd place vs. 192 rivals in the same category.

 Chaoyang

 Chinese budget brand Chaoyang is primarily a manufacturer of bike tires.
 However, the brand also sells tires for passenger cars and trucks.
-Alibaba seems to be the main outlet for Chaoyang tires, thanks to a 2015 partnership with the e-commerce platform.
+Alibaba seems to be the primary outlet for Chaoyang tires, thanks to a 2015 partnership with the e-commerce platform.

 Triangle

 Triangle is yet another Chinese budget company producing some of the most unsavory tires to purchase.
 Similar to Accelera, Triangle’s most popular item is a high-end summer tire.
-Regrettably, in comparison to 192 rivals, Triangle’s TR968 tire achieved a ranking of 179th.
+Regrettably, in comparison to 192 competitors, Triangle’s TR968 tire achieved a ranking of 179th.

 Westlake